hovel/pybbm/docs/settings.rst

 PYBB_USE_DJANGO_MAILER
 ......................

-When True, then for sending email pybbm will use django-mailer app.
-With this app you can manage emails from your site in queue.
+When True and django-mailer app installed, then for sending email pybbm will use this app.
+With django-mailer you can manage emails from your site in queue.
 But in this case you have to periodically actually send emails from queue.
 For more information see `app home page <https://github.com/pinax/django-mailer/>`_.
 (default False)